ant-design/ant-design-mobile/docs/react/introduce.en-US.md

 - all icon of antd-mobile are svg file, so you need to set [svg-sprite-loader](https://github.com/kisenka/svg-sprite-loader), see [Icon docs](https://mobile.ant.design/components/icon) for details.

 - Entry html page Required settings:
-    - since antd-mobile css use `rem`, you need to add viewport scale and html fontSize setting scripts to your html header, see [Antd-Mobile-viewport-setting-wiki](https://github.com/ant-design/ant-design-mobile/wiki/Antd-Mobile-viewport-setting-wiki) for details.
+    - since antd-mobile css use `rem`, you need to add viewport scale and html fontSize setting scripts to your html header, see [HD wiki](https://github.com/ant-design/ant-design-mobile/wiki/HD) for details.
     - Add [FastClick](https://github.com/ftlabs/fastclick) (ref [#576](https://github.com/ant-design/ant-design-mobile/issues/576))
     - Use Promise fallback support (some Android phones do not support Promise), as follows:
         ```js